 Marion is the Principal Investigator and Director of OMDDAC.
 She is Vice-Chancellor’s Senior Fellow in Law at Northumbria University and Associated Fellow of RUSI.
 She chairs the West Midlands Police data ethics committee and is a member of the National Statistician’s Data Ethics Advisory Committee.
 Marion’s research focuses on the legal, ethical and social issues raised by personal data sharing and the deployment of innovative technology in the public and private sectors, focusing upon administrative and public law and human rights issues.

 Ardi is a Research Analyst at RUSI, and his research focuses on key issues in technology, security and intelligence policy.
 He co-authored RUSI’s report on Artificial Intelligence and National Security in the UK, and brings expertise on the ethical and regulatory implications of new data-driven technologies.

-Keith is Senior Research Fellow and (Acting) Director of RUSI’s Organised Crime and Policing Research Group.
+Keith is a Senior Research Fellow in RUSI’s Organised Crime and Policing Research Group.
 He provides specialist research expertise in policing approaches, and has extensive experience in project quality assurance and senior stakeholder engagement.